What to Include on a Resume

 Most employers don’t require references up front, and will ask for them later.

-Your resume has limited space.
-It’s better to ditch an unnecessary references section in favor of a longer skills list, a resume introduction, or a longer experience section.
+Because your resume has limited space, it’s better to ditch an unnecessary references section in favor of a longer skills list, resume introduction, or experience section.

 However, if you’re using a federal resume template, include references under each position in your experience section.